adaanene/Client_Server_Architechture_with_MySQL/project_5.md

     mysql> `CREATE USER 'username'@'localhost' IDENTIFIED WITH authentication_plugin BY 'password';`

     Substitute fields accordingly.
-Here the `<username>` will be the user that is trying to access from the client, in this case the root user of the client.
-The `localhost` is the client IP address.
+Here the `username` will be the user that is trying to access from the client, in this case the root user of **mysql client**.
+The `localhost` is mysql client IP address.
 And enter a strong password where it says `password`

-    You can also allow the root user of the client to access the database from anywhere (using IP address 0.0.0.0 as localhost) but for extra security, use only the specific local IP address of your 'mysql client.
+    You can also allow the new user to access the database from anywhere (using IP address 0.0.0.0 as localhost) but for extra security, use only the specific local IP address of your "mysql client".

-    If the IP address for the client is 18.170.3.244 the above statement becomes:
+    If the IP address for mysql client is 18.170.3.244 the above statement becomes:

     `CREATE USER root@18.170.3.244 IDENTIFIED WITH authentication_plugin BY password;`